SompongSoftwareEnterprise/GMO/use-cases/uc304-Staff-check-Certificant-for-entrepreneur.md

 Basic Flow
 ----------

 1.Entrepreneur make a request for their Certificate.

-2.GMO staff select a document that match the same Entreprener.System will popup more information about selected document
+2.GMO staff select a document that match the same Entreprener.System will popup more information about selected document.

 Alternate Flows
 ---------------